zk-org/zk/docs/notes/note-filtering.md

 Finally, it can be useful to see which notes have no links pointing to them at all.
 You can use the `--orphan` option for this.

+You can also find notes that are targets of links from other notes but don't link back to them using `--missing-backlink`.

 ## Find related notes

 Part of writing a great notebook is to establish links between related notes.